Friday, January 23, 2015

 We had borrowed a shovel, saw, hammer, nails, and a hoe from my dad's barn to make the bench.

-We had to remember to return the tools or my dad would have had a cow.
+We had to remember to return the tools, or my dad would have had a cow.

 It took us all day to cut down the two saplings, dig the two holes, and put together the bench.

-We did not mind and time didn’t matter.
+We didn't mind, and time didn't matter.

 It has been many years since I heard Spot barking.